 In each monthly session we will be engaging with a myth, identifying a mythic theme or archetype present in the story and inviting you to consider how these patterns might show up for you in your own life.
 We will be inviting you to consider your own life as a mythic journey and to explore what your own mythic task might be.
 Dream listening will form a consistent part of the course, as you increase your fluency in the language of symbol and intuitive knowing.
-Nature as a sacred healing space will provide a touchstone for self-care.
 You will work closely with an Anam Cara partner to offer deep listening to each other's ongoing journey throughout the year.
 Creative engagement and expression will be encouraged.
-Your primary mentors will act as guides on this journey and to support you in your deepest exploration in a safe and respectful environment.